Pain Management Course Outline

 - Dryneedling, discussion of types, techniques and 'local twitch response'

-- Theory of Traditional Chinese medicine in relation to; Energy flow, meridians, etc.
+- Brief overview of Traditional Chinese medicine in relation to; Energy flow, meridians, etc.

 - Discussion of acupuncture points, myofascial trigger points and ashi points.

 - Theory of Acupuncture treatment

 - Possible complications